 A professional book critic, Reynolds' critical evaluations and feature articles have appeared

-in several national magazines, including Chronicles, American
+in national magazines, including Chronicles, American

 Way, and Texas Monthly; his short fiction has been published

 in Writers' Forum, South Dakota Review, High Plains Literary

 Review, Callaloo, and Cimarron Review, among other publications, and

 has been widely anthologized.
 He has regularly contributed book

 reviews and feature columns to several metropolitan newspapers and national magazines;

 for more than ten years, he was a regular contributor to Publishers Weekly and